na-launch/github-arc/README.md

 # github-arc
 GitHub Action Runner Controller (ARC) for OpenShift

 This repo contains the steps necessary to deploy GitHub ARC on OpenShift.
-Deploying to OpenShift.
 Once deployed additional runners will appear within the Actions UI as "Self-hosted runners" which correspond to the names used in the steps below (github-arc-runners, github-arc-runners-additional).
 These names are examples and can be modified to fit your needs.

 ## Installation